Job

 - Darby Bible

-I lothe it; I would not live always: let me alone; for my days are vanity.
+I loathe my life; I would not live alway: let me alone; for my days are vanity.

 I loathe my life.
 I don't want to live forever.
 Leave me alone, for my days are but a breath.